: (From affidavit) "I received a phone call from Maj. Gen. Clements McMullen,

 Why the cold shoulder from the Air Force for this high-ranking officer?
 Quite simply because Dubose's statements contradicted the Air Force's party line.
 He stated that there was indeed a cover-up ordered from Washington (he said he personally took the phone call from Gen. McMullen) and that the weather balloon debris shown in the photos was not what was found at Roswell.
 It was instead a cover story designed to get the press off their backs and "put out the fire."
 Dubose insisted that even he never saw the actual Roswell debris (meaning that what was pictured in the photos was not the actual material recovered near Roswell).

 "The material shown in the photographs taken in Maj.
-Gen. Ramey's office
+Gen. Ramey's

-a cover story to divert the attention of the press."
+material was a cover story to divert the attention of the press."

 According to Dubose, this debris traveled from Roswell to Fort Worth and was transferred to another plane, with the acting Fort Worth base commander, Col. Alvin Clark, assuming the role as the new courier (thus the "colonel courier"), obviously attesting to the importance attached to this shipment.
 This was then flown to Washington.
 Dubose added that Gen. McMullen would also inform him the debris was subsequently shipped on McMullen's personal plane to the aeronautical labs at Wright Field for further analysis .
 (The story of this debris shipment is mentioned in Dubose's affidavit, but confused with the other events of July 8.
 In other interviews Dubose made it clear that this shipment took place several days before when he was first made aware of the discovery at Roswell.)